 - Have had multiple sexual partners or sexually transmitted diseases

 - Have ever inhaled cocaine or shared other non-injecting drugs

-HCV is not transmitted by casual contact such as coughing, kissing, sneezing or sharing food, beverages or utensils.
+Hepatitis C is not transmitted by casual contact such as coughing, kissing, sneezing or sharing food, beverages or utensils.